 see all...Viewing 3 out of 6 projects

 Hello, my name is Kimberly McDonald.
-I am currently a third-year Bachelors of Architecture student at Carnegie Mellon University.
-After completing five semesters in school, I have finally begun to grasp the notion of how dynamic, broad, and demanding the profession of architecture is.
+I am currently a Bachelors of Architecture student at Carnegie Mellon University.
+After three years in school and working in a prestigious firm, I have finally begun to grasp the notion of how dynamic, broad, and demanding the profession of architecture is.
 I believe that architecture has the ability to instill identity and emotions within an individual, as well as, society as a whole.
 Moreover, I think in order to be successful, architecture must be functional, contextual, and innovative.

 As far back as I can remember, I have found the field of architecture intriguing.
 With both my parents PhD’s in biology hanging on the walls of our home, there was always a question as to where my interest for buildings and design began.
 Nevertheless, upon entering school, this interest quickly developed into passion.
 I have adopted architecture as a lifestyle and way of thinking, as opposed to a mere career path or job title.
 I believe this drive and dedication is a powerful asset in furthering my education and path within the field.

 While I am extremely dedicated in my studio and schoolwork, I am also a member and mentor within the American Institute of Architecture Students (AIAS) and involved in my sorority Delta Gamma.
-I actively engage in learning opportunities outside of the classroom including traveling, visiting museums, and reading.
-Nevertheless I am incredibly eager to immerse myself in the field and simply learn and grow from any experience that a firm or individual has to offer.
+I actively engage in learning opportunities outside of the classroom including traveling, sketching, painting, visiting museums, and reading.

 Carnegie Mellon University, Pittsburgh, PA, US, BArch, Architecture